ETH-NEXUS/civicutils/README.md

 * Select or exclude CIViC variants based on their number of associated evidence records.
 * Select or exclude CIViC clinical records based on their associated evidence type.
 * Select or exclude evidence records based on their associated cancer type.
-* Select or exclude predictive records based on their associated drug name.
+* Select or exclude predictive records based on their associated therapy name.
 * Select or exclude records based on their associated evidence direction.
 * Select or exclude evidence records based on their associated clinical significance.
 * Select or exclude records based on their associated evidence level.